 Peak Week begins with a slight modification to calories, usually with an increase of carbs.
 Prior to Peak Week, the competitor should already be increasing calories as stage lean has been achieved for some time now.
 Muscle glycogen is full, but not quite at full capacity, and the competitor is now less sensitive to carb increases.

 When Peak Week begins, a simple increase of 15-25g of carbs may be all a competitor needs.
-Protein and fats should remain consistent.
+Protein and fats typically remain consistent, or slight variation.
 Each day, the competitor should start looking a little fuller and tighter.
 By two to three days out, the competitor should be at or near his/her peak.
 For the remaining one to two days, a slightly larger increase in carbs, maybe fats, may be used with an increase in sodium to fine tune the physique.
 By the night before the show, the competitor should be at or near full glycogen capacity.

 The chance of spillover is low due to the drop in sensitivity to carb adjustments, and the adjustments themselves are slight.
 By show day, food intake is primarily used to keep the competitor from getting too hungry, with some benefit to maintaining fullness.
 Sodium and water are the main variables to put the finishing touches on fullness and tightness.
 This is a conservative approach, exceptionally minimal risk, high reward, and high predictability since you are allowing time all through Peak Week for observation and adjustments.
 Changes to variables are usually subtle.